ayrna/orca/doc/orca-tutorial.md

 >> make
 ```

 These commands could fail (especially for Windows) if the compiler is not correctly installed and configured.
-In those cases, please try `mex -setup' to choose a suitable compiler for `mex`.
+In those cases, please try `mex -setup` to choose a suitable compiler for `mex`.
 Make sure your compiler is accessible and workable.
 Then type `make` to start the installation.

-On GNU/Linux systems, if neither `make.m` nor 'mex -setup' works, please use `Makefile`, typing `make` in a command window.
+On GNU/Linux systems, if neither `make.m` nor `mex -setup` works, please use `Makefile`, typing `make` in a command window.
 Please change MATLABDIR in Makefile to point the directory of Matlab (usually `/usr/local/matlab`).

 ## Experiments configuration